unisi-tech/vision/README.md

 [https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals)

-A possible problem:
+<h3>A possible problem:</h3>

 The program was tested on Linux and Windows 10 with python 3.10.12.
 Python  versions for Windows have a bug (in my opinion) in the asyncio library, which does not allow visual just-in-time synchronization of the learning process with the state of CV tools.
 An adhoc bug fix has been made for version Python 3.10; this non-block problem is possible for other Python versions.